christina-grannas/swagger-test/user-testing/manage-payments.md

 ---
 **Important!**

-Please note!
-If the payment has been Partially Charged and you want to refund the full payment, you need to make one refund per charge.
+If the payment has been partially charged and you want to refund the full payment, you need to make one refund per charge.
+The complete list of all charges related to the same original payment can be found by [viewing the payment details](#view-payment-details).
 To find all charges that are related to the same original payment you choose View details on any line related to the order in the payments lists.

 ---